microsoft/pyright/docs/configuration.md

 # Pyright Configuration

 Pyright offers flexible configuration options specified in a JSON-formatted text configuration.
-By default, the file is called "pyrightconfig.json" and is located within the root directory of your project.
-Multi-root workspaces ("Add Folder to Workspace..."), are supported and each workspace root can have its own "pyrightconfig.json" file.
+By default, the file is called “pyrightconfig.json” and is located within the root directory of your project.
+Multi-root workspaces (“Add Folder to Workspace…”) are supported, and each workspace root can have its own “pyrightconfig.json” file.

 Relative paths specified within the config file are relative to the config file’s location.
 Paths with shell variables (including `~`) are not supported.